-Radical nephrectomy is a surgical treatment option for localized kidney cancer.
-The aim is to remove the whole kidney and the surrounding fatty tissue.
-This surgery is performed when it is not possible to remove the tumour and leave part of the kidney intact.
-It is generally recommended for kidney cancers in stage II, or for stage I tumours when partial nephrectomy is not an option.
+Radical nephrectomy is the removal of the whole kidney and the surrounding fatty tissue.
+It is done when it is not possible to leave a functioning kidney behind after a partial nephrectomy.
+It is generally recommended for kidney cancers that have not yet spread but that have grown into surrounding tissue.
+It is also used for stage I tumours when partial nephrectomy is not an option.
 Most people can live with only one functioning kidney without major complications.

 How is radical nephrectomy performed?

-First, the size of the tumour is determined.
-To prevent tumour spillage the surgeon keeps your kidney covered with a protective layer of fatty tissue.
-The surgeon then separates the renal artery, renal vein and ureter from the kidney (Fig. 1).
+You will be asleep (general anaesthesia) for radical nephrectomy.
+To begin, the size of the tumour is determined.
+To prevent tumour spillage, the surgeon keeps your kidney covered with a protective layer of fatty tissue.
+The surgeon then separates the renal artery, renal vein, and ureter from the kidney (Fig. 1).
 Finally, the kidney is removed.

 What are the side effects of the procedure?